 This lake was absolutely beautiful, with deep blue water and plenty of big trout swimming along the shore.
 University Peak began dominating the views to the southwest.
 At the upper end of the lake was a huge flat-topped boulder, and we met some other hikers there.
 Everyone who hikes this trail stops on that rock.
 It was a perfect place for a photo-op, so we got ourselves in a posed picture while we had the chance.

-Then we picked up our packs and headed upstream to Flower Lake, and took the Matlock Lake Trail across the creek and around to the south side of the lake.
+Then we picked up our packs and headed upstream to Flower Lake.
+We took the Matlock Lake Trail across the creek and around to the south side of the lake.
 We were the only ones there, and there were several really nice campsites along the shore.
 We chose the site with the flattest “cooking rock” that would support our stove at a comfortable height.
 Vicki loves a well-ordered kitchen.
 We set up the tent and inflated the air mattresses.
 Then, since it was just a bit past noon, we ate some lunch and promptly took a nice long nap.
 It had taken us five hours to hike three miles, which wasn’t bad, considering that our packs were fully weighed down with a week of food.

-It was still early, so we decided to take an easy day-hike over to Matlock Lake.
-We had been here before, back in 2016. but didn’t take the official trail, so today’s route was much easier.
+It was still early, so we decided to take an extra day-hike over to Matlock Lake.
+We had been here before, back in 2016. but that time we didn’t take the official trail, so today’s route was much easier.
 There was even a bit of snow along the way, which made Vicki happy, although it was late enough in the day that she didn’t need to put any in her hat to cool down.
 As expected, we met no people on this hike.
 If you’re looking for solitude, this is the place to go.
 Unless you’re looking to go fishing, that is, because the trout were removed several years ago to help restore the frog population.
 But all we wanted were the views, and there were plenty.

-We didn’t stay long at Matlock Lake, and on the way back, climbing over the ridge, we had our first view of Kearsarge Pass, our first goal on tomorrow’s hike.
+We didn’t stay long at Matlock Lake, and on the way back, climbing over the ridge, we had our first view of Kearsarge Pass, our initial goal on tomorrow’s big hike.
 It was a notch on the southern ridge of Mount Gould, and was nearly 12,000 feet high.
 Vicki was hoping that another night spent sleeping at high elevation (Flower Lake was at 10,500 feet) would be enough to get her lungs up and over that pass.